 Grab bars around key standing-to-sitting areas, such as the bath and toilet, are a must for safety.
 These bars should be strong and installed according to the manufacturer’s directions for firm and solid support.
 Badly installed bars will not support a person who loses balance.

 Various types of bars and poles are available.
 The type, number, and positioning of supports depend on:

 - The wall structure;

 - The plumbing arrangements; and

+U-shaped bars can be installed vertically or horizontally to a wall, while horizontally placed support bars are best for lowering and raising the body to and from a sitting position in the bath.
 Diagonally placed grab bars are not recommended because the hand may slide; and if footing is not secure, falls are more likely to occur.